rbuurma/rise-2018/Assignments/Rise_assignment_1.md

+revision plan: use BookNLP?

 # People, Places, Time, Money: Listing *Robinson Crusoe*

-We saw that in *The Rise of the Novel*, Ian Watt argues that, like the jury in a court of law, the readers of a novel expect
+As we have noticed, in *The Rise of the Novel*, Ian Watt argues that, like the jury in a court of law, the readers of a novel expect

 >to know 'all the particulars' of a given case - the _time_ and _place_ of the occurrence; both must be satisfied as to the _identities_ of the parties concerned, and will refuse to accept evidence about anyone called Sir Toby Belch or Mr. Badman -- still less about a Chloe who has no surname and is 'common as the air'...".
 (31, emphasis added)